Franz Schenk Freiherr von Stauffenberg: Early life and education

 Stauffenberg attended the Gymnasium in Augsburg and the prestigious Wilhelmsgymnasium in Munich where he received his Abitur in 1896.
-From 1897, he studied at the Ludwig Maximilian University of Munich, from 1898 at the Humboldt University of Berlin and from 1901 at the Poppelsdorf Agricultural University (today, part of the University of Bonn) and at the University of Hohenheim from which he would later receive an honorary doctorate.
+From 1897, he studied at the Ludwig-Maximilians-Universität München, from 1898 at the Friedrich Wilhelm University of Berlin and from 1901 at the Poppelsdorf Agricultural University (today, part of the University of Bonn) and at the University of Hohenheim from which he would later receive an honorary doctorate.
 Between 1902 and 1903, he was also enrolled in forestry studies at the University of Tübingen.
 He managed his family estates from 1901 and was a member of the Württemberg Chamber of Agriculture.

 Service in the First World War

 Stauffenberg took part in the First World War from 1914 to 1918, entering military service with the Royal Bavarian Army as a Leutnant in the reserves of the heavy cavalry.
 He was promoted to Rittmeister,became a battalion commander in the 20th Infantry Regiment "Prince Franz" and was severely wounded in March 1918.
 He was discharged with the rank of Oberstleutnant and was awarded the Order of the Württemberg Crown.